-2. Freedom given to employees may backfire
+2. The freedom given to employees may backfire

 A transformational leader is open to independent thinking and encourages their employees to be creative and think out of the box.
-They often go so far as to conduct workshops where they motivate their co workers and those under them to generate ideas for the improvement of the company.
+They often go so far as to conduct workshops where they motivate their co-workers and those under them to generate ideas for the improvement of the company.

 There is a lot of freedom given to the employees in terms of work culture, thinking, structure, guidelines, and deadlines.
 Although this may work well in most cases, it can backfire if it is taken for granted.
 Employees may be increasingly laid back and productivity will suffer greatly.

 3. Transformational leaders may miss out on details